How Divorce Changes Your Retirement Planning

 Pensions, 401(k) benefits and other retirement funds can create some of the most complicated and contentious aspects of a divorce.
 Attorney Patricia Best Vital, founding attorney and sole practitioner of Vital Law Office & Dispute Resolution Services in Chattanooga, Tennessee, has the experience and knowledge to guide you and to direct you to resources in handling these complicated legal matters.
 With more than 20 years of divorce and family law practice experience, Ms. Vital offers unique insight and guidance as you focus on protecting your financial interests throughout the divorce process.

 Complicating Factors When Dividing Your Retirement Plans

 Most people simply don’t know what goes into the division of assets agreements or orders when it comes to dividing 401(k)s and other retirement benefit assets.
-Some of the complications include:
+Some of those complications may include:

 Another complication involves qualified domestic relations orders (QDROs).
 A QDRO is a legal instrument that establishes a spouse’s right to receive a portion of the other spouse’s retirement benefits.
-It is included in a mediated settlement agreement or court order.
+Typically, QDROs are addressed as part of a mediated settlement agreement that, in turn, may become incorporated into a Court Order.
 These determinations involve knowledge, experience and complex calculations.

-Schedule a consultation with an experienced family law lawyer in Chattanooga, TN.
+Schedule a consultation with an experienced divorce and family law attorney in Chattanooga, TN.